 Kingsley Napley is proud to be ranked 26th place in The Sunday Times 100 Best Companies to Work for in 2020.

-For the sixth consecutive year we have been recognised for achieving exceptional levels of employee engagement demonstrating our commitment to creating a positive working environment for our people.
-From entering the rankings in 2014 at 49th place, we have most recently received the accolade of 16th place in the UK.
-This makes us the top law firm in the UK listed in 2019.
+For the seventh consecutive year we have been recognised for achieving exceptional levels of employee engagement demonstrating our commitment to creating a positive working environment for our people.
+From entering the rankings in 2014 at 49th place, we have most recently received the accolade of 26th place in the UK.
+This makes us the top law firm in the UK listed in 2020.

 We also achieved the three star accreditation once more, demonstrating Kingsley Napley as an ‘extraordinary’ place to work.

 Most notably, the key areas which the firm scored most highly included ‘My Company’ which assessed the level of engagement we have for our roles and the organisation, ‘Leadership’ which examined how we feel about the head of the organisation, senior managers and the firm’s values and ‘Personal Growth’ which highlights that the experiences gained are valuable for their future.

 Particular highlights include:

 - 88% feel that the leader runs the firm on strong values / principles;

 Commenting on the Sunday Times 100 Best Companies to Work For ranking and the extraordinary accreditation, Managing Partner Linda Woolley said: